IngmarBitter/defenders/md/Salvation/Baptism.md

 * *obedient-faith:* This passage defines the core of gospel as "Christ died for our sins, was buried and rose again".
 Baptism is not included, but would be if Paul understood it to be part of the core of the Gospel.

 * *baptism-completes-faith:* If Paul was trying to state just the conditions for salvation, then he should not have included in the same sentence the various post-resurrection appearances, which are not essential to salvation.
 Instead, Paul gives a listing of shared Christian core beliefs that Paul assumed everyone knew to emphasize that he's not telling them new stuff, only already established truths.
-And with that context, it does not matter that he left out repentance and left out baptism - it's simply not a text focusing on requirements for salvation. ... - But Paul states in verse 1 explictly that what follows is the gospel, so it must contain everything that is needed for salvation. ...
+And with that context, it does not matter that he left out repentance and left out baptism - it's simply not a text focusing on requirements for salvation. ... - But Paul states in verse 1 explicitly that what follows is the gospel, so it must contain everything that is needed for salvation. ...
 OR

 * *baptism-completes-faith:* any mention of faith alone leading to salvation implies the other requirements including baptism.
-So they are not left out because of irrelevance, but for brevity and are assumed to be included implicitly. *... acceptable but a less straight forward match to scripture than the obedient-faith view.*
+So they are not left out because of irrelevance, but for brevity and are assumed to be included implicitly. *... acceptable but a less straightforward match to scripture than the obedient-faith view.*

 #### 1 Corinthians 1:14,17: Paul on baptism